• OUR STAFF

 Urban Forestry Technician

-In 2022, Nathan channeled this passion into his work at the San Diego Wild Animal Park, where he contributed to vital conservation efforts.
-Immersed in the park’s mission to protect endangered species, Nathan collaborated with experts dedicated to preserving the delicate balance between flora and fauna.
-Their mentorship inspired him to focus his path on the vital role of plants in sustaining life.
+Nathan grew up in San Diego, where the ocean and its vibrant ecosystems inspired his love for nature, passion for conservation, and respect for biodiversity.
+In 2022, Nathan channeled this passion into his work at the San Diego Wild Animal Park, where he contributed to vital conservation efforts by collaborating with experts dedicated to preserving the delicate balance between flora and fauna.
+Their mentorship helped him focus his path on the vital role of plants in sustaining life.

-Now dedicated to conserving and expanding the Rogue Valley’s urban canopy, Nathan continues to draw from his unique journey—from the tide pools of San Diego to the forests of Southern Oregon.
-His experiences inspire him to protect and celebrate the interconnected beauty of our planet’s ecosystems, one tree at a time.
+In 2023, Nathan began at Southern Oregon University to purse a B.S. in Environmental Science and Policy.
+Now dedicated to conserving and expanding the Rogue Valley’s urban canopy, his experiences help him protect and celebrate our planet’s ecosystems, one tree at a time.

 footer { background-color: #FEFAE0 !important; }